fenilsonani/gui-program/unit-3.md

 - CheckBox: A control that allows users to toggle a yes/no option.
 Some properties of this control are Checked, CheckState, AutoCheck, ThreeState, etc²⁵.
 - RadioButton: A control that allows users to select one option from a group of mutually exclusive options.
 Some properties of this control are Checked, AutoCheck, GroupName, TextImageRelation, etc²⁵.
 - DateTimePicker: A control that allows users to select a date and time using a graphical calendar and a spin button.
 Some properties of this control are Value, Format, ShowCheckBox,ShowUpDown,MinDate,MaxDate,etc²⁵.

+Question:-
+###  What is the use of Label control?
+List and explain at least three properties with example.
+Answer:-
+A label control is a user interface element that displays text on a form³⁴.
+It can be used to provide captions, instructions, or other information to the user.
+Some of the properties of a label control are:

+- **Text**: This property sets or gets the text displayed by the label³⁴.
+For example, `label.Text = "This is a label control";` sets the text of the label to "This is a label control".
+- **Font**: This property sets or gets the font used by the label³⁴.
+For example, `label.Font = new Font("Arial", 12);` sets the font of the label to Arial with size 12.
+- **LineBreakMode**: This property sets or gets how text wrapping and truncation are handled by the label¹.
+For example, `label.LineBreakMode = LineBreakMode.TailTruncation;` sets the line break mode of the label to truncate text at the end with an ellipsis if it exceeds the width of the label.